layters/neroshop-specs/README.md

     - The process of mapping search terms to DHT keys is known as inverted indexing or simply, indexing.

     - On receiving a map request, a node would then add the querying node to its list of providers for the key specified in the map request.

-* `get_providers`: This query type requests a list of providers for a given key.

-    - This query is sent to the `k` closest nodes in the routing table.
-In addition to responding with a list of providers for the key, the closest nodes first check their own hash tables to see if they also hold the value for the given key.
-If the key is found then they add themselves to the list of peers.

-    - The response contains a `values` field containing information about the providers' such as their IP addresses and ports.

-* `set`: Same as put, except it updates the value to a key without changing the key.

-    - This query also checks the value and validates it with the signature beforehand, using the user's RSA or Monero keys to ensure that the data can only be modified by its originator.

-    - Set messages can only be processed while in IPC mode so that outside nodes cannot modify other peers' data anyhow.

 ## Features